Jetraw/Jetraw-Matlab-Toolbox/readme.md

 Here are some **code snippets** of how the module would typically be used.

-You can find a copy of this example in the **folder "example"** (exampleScrip.m) along with an already Jetraw compressed TIFF image.
+You can find a copy of this example in the **folder "example"** (exampleScrip.m) along with an already Dpcore prepared TIFF image.

 ```matlab
 % EXAMPLE 1: read dpcore prepared TIFF file and write Jetraw compressed TIFF file